Segmented Operations using Matrix Multiplications: Background and definitions

-The corresponding segmented sum of this example would be $\vecz=\left(4,7,6\right)$.
+\end{problem} \emph{Segmented sum} is the collection of the last elements of each segment of the segmented scanned array.
+As an example, assume $\vecx=(2 , 2 , 3 , 3 , 1 , 3 , 1 , 2)$ and $\vecf = (1 , 0 , 1 , 0 , 0 , 1 , 0 , 0)$.
+The segmented scan and sum are $(2 , 4 , 3 , 6 , 7 , 3 , 4 , 6)$ and $(4,7,6)$, respectively.
 In the literature, scan problems typically assume a binary associative operator, i.e., a semi-group structure (see, e.g., \cite{blelloch_prefix_1990,book:scan94}).
-The algebraic properties of the binary scan operator that are required from our algorithms for segmented operations are more restrictive due to speculative execution.
-In particular, we require that the set of input elements with the corresponding binary operation form a \emph{group}, since we require an identity element and inverses to revert speculative operations.

-We will also use the compaction (also known as compress) operation.
-Given $\vecx$ and $\vecf$, compress returns all entries of $\vecx$ whose corresponding entry on $\vecf$ is set to true/one.
-For the example of~\Cref{eq:segscan_example}, $\text{COMPRESS}(\vecx,\vecf)$ returns $(2,3,3)$.
+Here, our algorithms require that the set of elements and the scan operator must form a group.
+Last, we define compress that returns all entries of $\vecx$ whose corresponding entry on $\vecf$ is set to true/one.
+For the example above, $\text{COMPRESS}(\vecx,\vecf)$ returns $(2,3,3)$.